Chiefs QB Mahomes named Super Bowl MVP after win over 49ers

-MIAMI (Reuters) - Kansas City quarterback Patrick Mahomes was named the Most Valuable Player of the Super Bowl on Sunday after leading the Chiefs to a 31-20 victory over the San Francisco 49ers in the NFL’s championship game.
+MIAMI (Reuters) - If Kansas City quarterback Patrick Mahomes still had any doubters going into the Super Bowl, he silenced them on Sunday.

+Mahomes was named the Most Valuable Player of the Super Bowl after leading Kansas City to a 31-20 win over the San Francisco 49ers, running in one touchdown and passing for two more to rally the Chiefs from a 10-point fourth-quarter deficit.

-The 24-year-old ran in one touchdown and passed for two more as the Chiefs rallied from a 10-point fourth-quarter deficit, becoming the youngest player to win both the NFL and Super Bowl MVP awards.
+His performance saw him become the youngest player to have won both the NFL and Super Bowl MVP awards.

 “You have to leave it all on the line when you’re in the Super Bowl,” Mahomes said at a post-game media conference.
 “Just to be here it’s surreal, finding a way to win in the end.”